splunk/public-o11y-docs/gdi/monitors-network/net-io.rst

       - ``interfaces``
       - no
       - ``list of strings``
       - The network interfaces to send metrics about.
-This is an :ref:`overridable set <filtering-smart-agent>` (**default:**
+         (**default:**
          ``[* !/^lo\d*$/ !/^docker.*/ !/^t(un|ap)\d*$/ !/^veth.*$/ !/^Loopback*/]``)